seanpmaxwell/overnight/README.md

 OvernightJS provides a Server superclass which initializes a new ExpressJS application.
 The express object is accessed using `this.app`, which is a protected, readonly class variable.
 You can interact with this variable like you would any normal express Application created with `require('express')()`.
+If you want to print to the console the name of each controller that has been successfully configured, set `super.showLogs = true`.
 <br>

 `super.addControllers()` must be called to enable all of the routes in your controller.
 Make sure to